cosmicrays/hermes/README.md

-# hermes
+# HERMES

+## About

-HERMES is a publicly available computational framework for generating sky maps of various galactic radiative processes including Faraday rotation, synchrotron and free-free radio emission, gamma-ray emission from pion-decay, bremsstrahlung and inverse-Compton.
+HERMES is a publicly available modular framework for computing sky maps of various galactic radiative processes including Faraday rotation, synchrotron and free-free radio emission, gamma-ray emission from pion-decay, bremsstrahlung and inverse-Compton.
+The name is an acronym for "High-Energy Radiative MESsangers".

+The code is written in C++ relying on features of the language's recent revisions (C++11, C++14).
+Once compiled, HERMES can optionally be used from Python thanks to [pybind11](https://github.com/pybind/pybind11).
+Some components of the code (such as magnetic field models, vector and grid classes) were adopted from [CRPropa 3](crpropa.desy.de/).

 ## Install